michaelkolesidis/pixelated/README.md

 ## About

-Pixelated is a puzzle-based strategy game that requires a mixture of skill and luck in order to accomplish.
-The object of the game is to change the colour of the squares until the entire screen is a single solid colour.
+Pixelated is a puzzle-based strategy game that requires a mix of skill and luck.
+The objective is to change the colour of the squares until the entire screen is a single solid colour.

 ![Screenshot](./screenshots/screenshot-small.jpeg)

 ## How To Play

 Starting with the square in the upper left corner you can change the colour of the blocks in order to match that of the surrounding squares.
-This is done repeatedly until the entire screen is a single colour.
-The object of the game is to clear the screen in as few moves as possible.
-Under the default settings you must do so in under 22 moves in order to win.
-The game is controlled by the large colored blocks at the bottom of the screen.
+This is done repeatedly until the entire screen is one colour.
+The goal is to clear the screen in as few moves as possible.
+Under the default settings, you must do so in under 22 moves to win.
+The game is controlled by the large coloured blocks at the bottom of the screen.

 ## Bug Reports & Contributions